wordlift/docs/docs/product-knowledge-graph-builder/introduction.md

 WordLift [Product Knowledge Graph Builder](https://wordlift.io/seo-for-non-wordpress-ecommerce/) can make a difference in your e-commerce and positively **impact both organic traffic and sales.**

+## Compatibility Across Platforms
+Our Product Knowledge Graph Builder is designed **for e-commerce platforms no WordPress**.
+It's the perfect solution **for any CMS, including Shopify, Magento, Joomla, and Drupal**.
+This means no matter what technology powers your e-commerce site, you can easily integrate our tool to enhance your SEO and visibility on Google Shopping.
+It's simple, straightforward, and ensures no one is left out.

 ## Get Started
 Once you have purchased the WordLift [Business+E-Commerce subscription](https://wordlift.io/business/) you will receive a key and then you will be able to access your dashboard.